 - School laboratory

 - School grounds

 - Locality

 - Is there need for special permission?

 - Is a risk assessment required?

 It is important to consider how the data will be recorded and organised throughout the investigation.
 Students should keep either a paper or digital logbook or recording sheets.

-4. Submit the investigation plan
+4. Register your team and submit the investigation plan